Five true freshmen who could play their way onto the field for WSU Cougars this season

 “I think (James) is going to be in the mix up front,” Dickert said.
 “We’re excited about what he can do.
 Every day is another chance and opportunity for him to get better.”

-The 6-foot, 170-pound freshman from Avon, Indiana, carries a frame similar to that of McDougle (6-foot, 190 pounds), but like McDougle, moves fluidly for his size.
+The 6-foot, 270-pound freshman from Avon, Indiana, carries a frame similar to that of McDougle (6-foot, 290 pounds), but like McDougle, moves fluidly for his size.
 He was productive as a senior at Avon High, rolling up 74 tackles as one of the state’s best defensive linemen, and contributing 10 tackles-for-loss with six sacks.

 “Not a huge man in terms of height, but very quick, very explosive,” Rolovich said.
 “I’m excited for him and his future here.”